 Response data processing

-Configure the processing of response data, for example, to subtract the absorbance of blank wells or to divide response values by the mean absorbance of maximum binding wells.
+Use response data processing to configure the processing of response data, for example, to subtract the absorbance of blank wells or to divide response values by the mean absorbance of maximum binding wells.

 Adjustment